 1. Open the following link in the Chrome browser.

-2. You will able to see a couple of options.
+2. You will be able to see a couple of options.
 Don’t make any changes to those options.

 3. Just click on the “Clear host cache” button once.
 And, it will clear the cache immediately.

-Clear Browser Cache, Uninstall Extensions, and Reinstall Browser
+Solution 7: Clear Browser Cache, Uninstall Extensions, and Reinstall Browser

 If the Internet is working flawlessly in Incognito browser mode.
 Then, maybe the “DNS probe finished no internet” error is appearing due to cache files.
 Though, I suggest you simply uninstall the Chrome browser and re-install.